John J. Ford Jr.: Numismatic Bibliomania Society

 Ford was a founding member of the Numismatic Bibliomania Society, an organization created in 1980 at the American Numismatic Association convention held in Cincinnati, Ohio.
 The Society was founded to stimulate interest in numismatic scholarship and enable greater cooperation between coin enthusiasts and researchers alike.
-Ford's speech at the inaugural meeting for the Society was later published in one of the first editions of The Aslyum, the Society's quarterly numismatic publication."
+Ford's speech at the inaugural meeting for the Society was later published in one of the first editions of The Asylum, the Society's quarterly numismatic publication."

 Impact

 In an article from the New York Times after Ford's death, Q. David Bowers, a well-respected numismatist who has practiced since 1957, is quoted as having said that Ford was "one of the 'most influential figures in American numismatics.'"
 Ford at times courted controversy, as he reversed the numismatic industry's practice of overpricing coins which went up for auction, even underrating coins to draw more awareness and interest.

 Along with his large collections and impact on the numismatic community, Ford was known for having mentored Walter Breen during his time at New Netherlands.
 While working together, Breen and Ford wrote catalogs for Netherlands that would become quite famous.
-Breen, who would gain notoriety both for his work as a writer and also for the criminal record that he accumulated throughout his life, was later heralded as the "genius of numismatics" and would go on to the most comprehensive guide to American numismatics, Walter Breen's Complete Encyclopedia of U.S. and Colonial Coins.
+Breen, who would gain notoriety both for his work as a writer and also for the criminal record that he accumulated throughout his life, was later heralded as the "genius of numismatics" and would go on to write the most comprehensive guide to American numismatics, Walter Breen's Complete Encyclopedia of U.S. and Colonial Coins.

 Personal life and death

 John J. Ford had a wife, Joan, and three daughters; Susan, Leslie, and Kimberly.
-Ford died on July 7, 2005 in Phoenix, Arizona at the age of 81.
+Ford died on July 7, 2005, in Phoenix, Arizona, at the age of 81.
 The first set of Ford's coin holdings were sold in 2003, with the majority of his collections put up for auction after his death.